February For The Fans on Capital Network, February 2025 – Specific Rules

 Prize:

-23.1 The winning entrant/s will win a pair of tickets to see Katy Perry at The O2 in London on Monday 13th October 2025
+23.1 The winning entrant/s will win a pair of tickets to see Sabrina Carpenter at the Co-Op Live, Manchester on Thursday 13th March 2025

-23.2 Guests under 15 years old must be accompanied by an adult
+23.2 Under 15 year olds must be accompanied by an adult over 18 years old.

 23.3 Proof of age may be requested upon entry.